19 Daily Habits That Make You Less Productive (And What to Do)

 5. Embracing Other Distractions

-I work from a home office, and someone is building a house a few lots up from me.
+I work from a home office, and someone is having construction done across the street.
 It’s super annoying, but for the past few days I’ve simply turned up the music.

 Music – especially music I’m not familiar with – helps me focus.